My Journey

 Growing My Apiary

 Vermont is a wonderful place to gain beekeeping knowledge and skills.
-I was blessed with a mentor and learned a lot from local club and state association meetings.
+I learned a lot from my mentor, a local club and state association meetings.
 If you look after your bees well, they multiply (swarm).
-I had to decide whether to stick to a few hives or grow significantly.
+I had to decide whether to stick to a couple hives or grow in numbers.
 I made the commitment to expand and finished my 4th season with 24 colonies across three locations.

 Selling Honey and Bees